 2. Install Java

 Minecraft runs on Java, which means you’ll need to install it to set up your Minecraft server.
-First, you should check for Java on your computer.
-If you don’t currently have it, you need to visit the Java download site and click the ‘Download Java’ button.
+Visit the Java download site and click the ‘Download Java’ button.
 Then, hit the green ‘I Agree to the Terms and Want to Continue’ button and click on the file in the download bar.

 3. Download the Minecraft server